cheminfo/spectrum-generator/README.md

 spectrum are resulting from sampling the `shape`.
 A `shape` will therefore be generated with much more points (typically fwhm:1000).

-The shape is generated using [ml-peak-shape-generator](https://github.com/mljs/peak-shape-generator)
+The shape is generated using [ml-peak-shape-generator](https://github.com/mljs/peak-shape-generator) and you may use all the corresponding [options](https://mljs.github.io/peak-shape-generator/#getshape).

 ## Installation